addiscent/vagrant-ruby-rails/README.md

         "==> Bringing machine 'default' up with 'virtualbox' provider..."

-Depending on the speed of your computer and the speed of your Internet connection, the build will take eight to fifteen minutes or more, as the Ubuntu Server "base" image is downloaded, Ruby and the Gem sources are downloaded and compiled, and RVM and Git are downloaded and installed.
+Depending on the speed of your computer and the speed of your Internet connection, the build will take eight to fifteen minutes or more, as the _Ubuntu Server_ "base" image is downloaded, Ruby and the Gem sources are downloaded and compiled, and RVM and Git are downloaded and installed.

 During that process, most of the informational text displayed is green in color, but, there will also be a _lot_ of red-color text output.
 Seeing all that "blood" is somewhat alarming, but it is normal.
-Also, the output of gpg and curl is _red_ and the formatting is very broken.
+Also, the text output of gpg and curl is _red_ and the formatting is very broken.
 However, expected ugliness notwithstanding, keep an eye peeled for clues that the build may possibly have failed somehow because of a difference between the build environments of my computer and yours.

 Typically, if the build fails, it often will stop with an obvious error message, but possibly not.
 After the build finishes, you should scroll back through the terminal output and scrutinize it, because sometimes the build forges onward after an error.
 On the other hand, beware of being falsely alarmed.
 There are a number of _red_ messages which are not errors, they are informational only.
 As an example, the _red_ text output,